yaron-zehavi/oauth-rich-authorization-requests-metadata/draft-zehavi-oauth-rar-metadata.md

 ### Analogy to scope-based token selection

 The `authorization_reference` mechanism is analogous to how clients select tokens based on OAuth scopes in traditional deployments.
-Just as a client maintains a mapping of `{scope → token}` and selects the appropriate token for each RS call, this mechanism extends that pattern to RAR:
+Just as a client maintains a mapping of `{scope → token}` and selects the appropriate token for each resource server call, this mechanism extends that pattern to RAR:

 | Traditional (scope-based) | RAR + authorization\_reference |
 |---|---|